nmicht/systematic-job-search/README.md

    1. Think about the type of companies I would like to work, type of projects, teams, culture and everything that makes a job interesting.
 Define a ranking system for it and configure it in the [spreadsheet tracker](https://docs.google.com/spreadsheets/d/1_w2W2ZdGwqK5nIuYSvIiPFztnPOjB1v1qNyJYimu2Ys/edit#gid=0).
    1. Work on improving my presence as a candidate.
 Update LinkedIn and other social media like GitHub.
 Work on a generic Resume and set aside folders for targeted resumes for each company.
    1. Think about the salary I would like to get and how the market is.
 This goes in90 the [salary file](salary.md)
    1. Do thorough preparation for the interviews.
-Check the [behavioral prep folder]() for general interviews and the [tech prep folder]() for system design interviews
+Check the [behavioral prep folder](prep-behavioral) for general interviews.
+   2. Study and prepare for technical interviews.
-1. Search
+2. Search
    1. Block a specific time of the day to search for jobs on LinkedIn and other platforms.
 The findings should be registered in the [spreadsheet tracker](https://docs.google.com/spreadsheets/d/1_w2W2ZdGwqK5nIuYSvIiPFztnPOjB1v1qNyJYimu2Ys/edit#gid=0).
 Don't forget to download the job ads and save them in a folder.
-   1. Block one to two times weekly to work on targeted cover letters to apply for the jobs.
+   2. Block one to two times weekly to work on targeted cover letters to apply for the jobs.
-1. Interview
+3. Interview
    1. Once a company invites you to an interview, create a markdown file using the [template](interviews/template.md) in the interviews folder and fill in the information.
-   1. Prepare for interviews by reading about the company and the role, building a pitch, and preparing at least three questions for the interviewer.
+   2. Prepare for interviews by reading about the company and the role, building a pitch, and preparing at least three questions for the interviewer.
 You can use some of the questions in [to ask file](interviews/to-ask.md).
-   1. When sharing availability, push for weeks where all interviews are similar.
+   3. When sharing availability, push for weeks where all interviews are similar.
 For example, try to have all screenings with recruiters in the same week.
-1. Keep focus
+4. Keep focus
    1. Every day, review the [tracker](https://docs.google.com/spreadsheets/d/1gKXTja1VcNgjIWf87lD8t9K1BScISh3DsCu_0Ezzics), update and take action on any activity needed like follow-ups, prepare for interviews, send availability, etc
-   1. At every start of the week, collect metrics in the [spreadsheet tracker](https://docs.google.com/spreadsheets/d/1gKXTja1VcNgjIWf87lD8t9K1BScISh3DsCu_0Ezzics) and score OKRs
+   2. At every start of the week, collect metrics in the [spreadsheet tracker](https://docs.google.com/spreadsheets/d/1gKXTja1VcNgjIWf87lD8t9K1BScISh3DsCu_0Ezzics) and score OKRs

 ## My resources